 All islands of St Petersburg are diverse, unique and come with a fascinating history ready to be discovered.
-Many of them are populated islands separated from one another by straight rivers and canals and linked by elegant bridges, which are sights of their own.
+Some of them are populated islands separated from one another by straight rivers and canals and linked by elegant bridges, which are sights of their own.
 Others are unpopulated islands and not linked, but easily reachable by boat.

 That said, the islands of St Petersburg can be divided into two groups: natural and artificial.
 Natural islands are formed by arms of the Neva River, for example: Vasilievsky Island, Petrogradsky Island and the other big islands.
 In comparison, artificial islands are small and uninhabited; the only one worth seeing is the New Holland Island created by Peter the Great in 1721.